Fejiro001/interactive-rating-component-main/README.md

 ### What I learned

-Used event delegation that helped me handle events efficiently for multiple buttons:
+Used event delegation which helped me handle events more efficiently for multiple elements:
 ```js
 numberRating.addEventListener("click", (event) => {
     if (event.target.tagName === "BUTTON") {